 Life is too short for too many things we don’t dig.
 I am so grateful that I have woken up to this realization.

-Learning is not Wasting.
+Learning is not a Waste.

 One of my greatest joys is learning about myself.
 I am grateful to be blessed with this desire.